Home > Facade > Façade Industry in the Middle East will Come to a More Matured Model

 We viewed our challenges as opportunities to grow and learn.
-And today, we are a well-established organization that has risen above the competition in the façade, curtain wall, and aluminum fabrication industry.
+And today, we are a well-established organization that has risen above the competition in the façade, curtain wall, and aluminium fabrication industry.
 What started as a simple contracting company, soon became a fully-fledged manufacturing unit with excellent installation capability on-site.

-We wanted to focus on optimizing the process right from grassroots until the end installation to create value at every layer.
-We are aware that it is difficult if we practice age-old practices and hence wanted to digitalize and follow a proven methodology like lean and six sigma to improve the overall efficiency and quality.
+We wanted to focus on optimizing the process right from the grassroots until the end installation to create value at every layer.
+We are aware that it is difficult if we practice age-old practices and hence wanted to digitalize and follow a proven methodology like Lean and six sigma to improve the overall efficiency and quality.

 As our workforce kept growing to the 500-strong team we have today, we honed the talents of the individuals, identified strong leaders, and gave all employees the space to grow and express themselves.
 This has greatly contributed to the healthy, prospering work environment we enjoy at Sobha Façades.

-Now we are enjoying a good presence in the industry and planning to scale up to cater to the global needs with our sophisticated, sustainable, and smart solutions.
+Now we are enjoying a good presence in the industry and planning to scale up to cater to global needs with our sophisticated, sustainable, and smart solutions.

 In addition to all the IMS certifications, very recently Sobha Facades is honored with prestigious ISO 18404 accreditation for implementing Lean & Six- Sigma Methodologies in all its processes.
 We are the first in the world from façade and many other industries and interestingly first private company in the GCC to be certified.

-Tell us about your product offerings?
+Tell us about your product offerings.
 What benefits do they offer?

 We use Lean Six Sigma methodologies to optimize the processes and add value to offer thorough customer delight.
-Sobha Façades has developed in-house systems for aluminum metal claddings, sliding doors, hinged doors, and windows, allowing us to deliver high-quality materials at an affordable and competitive price.
+Sobha Façades has developed in-house systems for aluminium metal claddings, sliding doors, hinged doors, and windows, allowing us to deliver high-quality materials at an affordable and competitive price.
 We also have partnered with European manufacturers to deliver using their systems.